 Packaging for Marijuana Products in solid form sold or displayed for Consumers in multiple servings shall allow a Consumer to easily perform the division into single servings.

-Edible Marijuana Products in a solid form shall be easily and permanently scored to identify individual servings.
+Edibles in a solid form shall be easily and permanently scored to identify individual servings.

 Notwithstanding 935 CMR 500.105(6)(c)2.a., where a product is unable, because of its form, to be easily and permanently scored to identify individual servings, the product shall be packaged in a single serving size.
-The determination of whether a product is able to be easily and permanently scored shall be decided by the Commission consistent with sub-regulatory guidelines established by the Commission and provided to Licensees.
+The determination of whether a product can be easily and permanently scored shall be decided by the Commission consistent with sub-regulatory guidelines established by the Commission and provided to Licensees.

 Packaging for Marijuana Product Beverages shall be packages solely in a single serving size.
 Multiple serving beverages are strictly prohibited for sale.

-Each single serving of an Edible Marijuana Product contained in a multiple-serving package shall be marked, stamped or otherwise imprinted with the symbol issued by the Commission under 935 CMR 500.105(5) that indicates that the single serving is a Marijuana Product.
+Each single serving of an Edibles contained in a multiple-serving package shall be marked, stamped or otherwise imprinted with the symbol issued by the Commission under 935 CMR 500.105(5): Labeling of Marijuana and Marijuana Products that indicates that the single serving is a Marijuana Product.

 Serving size shall be determined by the processor, but in no instance shall an individual serving size of any Marijuana Product contain more than five milligrams of delta-nine-tetrahydrocannabinol (∆9-THC) subject to the testing variance specified in 935 CMR 500.160(11).

+CMOs shall comply with the packaging requirements in 935 CMR 500.105(6): Packaging of Marijuana and Marijuana Products for adult-use sales or 935 CMR 501.105(6): Packaging of Marijuana and Marijuana Products for medical-use sales.